MostAwesomeDude/txWS/README.rst

 License
 =======

-txWS is © 2011 Oregon State University Open Source Lab and is made available under the MIT license.
+txWS is (c) 2011 Oregon State University Open Source Lab and is made available under the MIT license.